christopherwk210/gm-bot/README.md

     - `!dinguses`- dinguses
     - `!resize [scale_factor] [-b]` - when used while uploading an image, will resize the image by the factor given.
 Use `-b` to use bilinear scaling instead of nearest neighbor.
     - `!palette` - uploads a gif of grog suggesting the use of a color palette
+    - `!pixelchallenge` - when used while uploading an image, will add that image as an entry to the current pixel challenge
 - Limits spamming of too many images in a short period of time
 - Automatically deletes messages including blacklisted URLs
 - Full audio streaming integration is in beta and currently being developed